Skip to content

 Bill Fontana: Silent Echoes | Dachstein

-Live sound installation between Notre Dame Cathedral and the Dachstein ice caves at the MuseumsQuartier.
+Live sound installation with sounds from Notre-Dame Cathedral and the Dachstein ice caves at MuseumsQuartier.

 In 2019, Notre-Dame, the "soul of Paris" and a symbol of European culture, burnt down.
 The bells are spared, but fall silent for years.
 They quietly "listen" to the hustle and bustle of the city and the sounds of the construction site - until they ring out again in 2024 to mark the reopening of the cathedral.
 The American sound artist Bill Fontana makes the bells audible using vibration sensors, transmits the sounds into the ice caves on the Dachstein and mirrors them as if in a duet with the sounds of the melting glacier - an impressive artistic statement on climate change and the fragility of culture.
 This site-specific duet forms the basis for a "Sound Bridge" that will be broadcast live to MuseumsQuartier and other exhibition venues in Europe and beyond.